{\mu}Split: efficient image decomposition for microscopy data: Acknowledgements

 \section{Acknowledgements}

-This work was supported by compute infrastructure of the BMBF-funded de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI) (031A532B, 031A533A, 031A533B, 031A534A, 031A535A, 031A537A, 031A537B, 031A537C, 031A537D, 031A538A).
-The authors also want to thank Damian Dalle Nogare of the Image Analysis Facility at Human Technopole for useful guidance and discussions and the IT and HPC teams for the compute infrastructure they make available to us.
+This work was supported by the European Commission through the Horizon Europe program (IMAGINE project, grant agreement 101094250-IMAGINE and AI4LIFE project, grant agreement 101057970-AI4LIFE) as well as the compute infrastructure of the BMBF-funded de.NBI Cloud within the German Network for Bioinformatics Infrastructure (de.NBI) (031A532B, 031A533A, 031A533B, 031A534A, 031A535A, 031A537A, 031A537B, 031A537C, 031A537D, 031A538A).
+Additionally, the authors also want to thank Damian Dalle Nogare of the Image Analysis Facility at Human Technopole for useful guidance and discussions and the IT and HPC teams at HT for the compute infrastructure they make available to us.

 { }